section-engineering-education/engineering-education/articles/site-mapping-what-is-it/index.md

 Simply go to the website and enter your website's address, then click "Create free XML Sitemap".
 It may take some time to generate a sitemap for your site, especially if you have hundreds of webpages.
 Once you have this sitemap downloaded (known as sitemap.xml).
 You will need to upload this file to your website.

-Once this is upload head over to your Google Search Console and click on sitemap on the sidebar.
+Once this is uploaded head over to your Google Search Console and click on sitemap on the sidebar.
 Once there enter sitemap.xml into the text box.

 ![](https://newsitech.weebly.com/uploads/2/0/5/4/20542424/screen-shot-2020-07-02-at-10-47-34-am_orig.png)